Bonifatius94/veb-in-c/README.md

 It's a small, standalone, single-header implementation, not relying on any external dependencies, highly portable to any operating system or processor architecture of choice.

-If you're interested in some theoretical background, see the [theory](./THEORY.md) section.
-(I admit it could be a bit more backed with mathematical proofs, so feel free to help me out.)

 ## Build Toolchain Setup
 First, you need to install a minimalistic C compiler toolchain for building the source code.
 Additionally, there are a few more packages to generate the Doxygen website (optional).